B0-B/markov/README.md

 # [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) - Automated Speech and Sequence Generation

 ## Background (for interested readers)
 This python project is a Markov Chain implementation which enables the user to generate speech (randomly) out of remembered training sets that can be sequences of any type whatsoever.
 Markov chains are used in a broad range in science.
-Escpecially in particle physics and quantum systems we use MCMC to simulate this system state dynamically and to derive physical responses based on a mostly informational model and probabilities.
-Markov chains often come in handy as they quickly adapt to a specific training and may also work with limited amounts of data.
+Escpecially in physics we use MCMC to simulate a system's state dynamically and to derive physical responses based on a mostly informational model and probabilities.
+Markov chains often come in handy as they quickly adapt to a specific training and may also work decently with limited amounts of data.
 A good example for this is the simulation of the [Ising model](https://en.wikipedia.org/wiki/Ising_model#Metropolis_algorithm) which uses a specific markov chain method called [Metropolis-Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) which specificly uses (physical) Boltzmann weights.
-Such methods allow to sample directly according to complicated distributions i.e. common phrases have a higher likelihood to occur in a sentence and so on. <br>
+Such methods allow to sample directly according to complicated or unaccessible distributions i.e. common phrases have a higher likelihood to be sampled and so on. <br>
-In this project a very similar approach is used but in a simpler manner.
-Instead of simulating/generating new physical states out of a state sequence one may generate new words based on some previous word sequence (for instance a started sentence).
-In addition to the sampling with markov, the training works with [Bayesian classification](https://en.wikipedia.org/wiki/Bayes_classifier) moreover Bayes is invoked for additional account of an a-priori distribution by counting how frequent words occur in general and combining this with the likelihood that it may occur in a specific sequence.
+In this project a similar approach is used but in a simpler manner.
+Instead of simulating/generating new physical states out of an underlying state sequence one may generate new words based on some previous words/states (for instance a started sentence).
+In addition to markov sampling, the training works with [Bayesian classification](https://en.wikipedia.org/wiki/Bayes_classifier) moreover Bayes is invoked for additional account of an a-priori distribution by counting occurence frequencies of words regardless of the context and combining this with the likelihood that it may occur in a specific sequence.
 This Bayesian prior is then also used during the sampling process by joining both probabilities (prior and sequential) and should lead to a "less biased" estimation/recommendation.

 # Usage